Invariant measures for multilane exclusion process: Abstract

 \section{Abstract}

-We consider the simple exclusion process on $\Z\times\{0,1\}$, that is, an ``horizontal ladder'' composed of $2$ lanes.
+We consider the simple exclusion process on $\Z\times\{0,1\}$, that is, an ``horizontal ladder'' composed of $2$ lanes, depending on 6 parameters.
 Particles can jump according to a lane-dependent translation-invariant nearest neighbour jump kernel, i.e. ``horizontally'' along each lane, and ``vertically'' along the scales of the ladder.
-We prove that generically, the set of extremal invariant measures consists of \textit{(i)} translation-invariant product Bernoulli measures; and, modulo translations along $\Z$: \textit{(ii)} at most two shock measures (i.e. asymptotic to Bernoulli measures at $\pm\infty$) with asymptotic densities $0$ and $2$; \textit{(iii)} at most three shock measures with a density jump of magnitude $1$.
-We fully determine this set for certain parameter values.
-In fact, outside degenerate cases, there is at most one shock measure of type \textit{(iii)}.
-The result can be partially generalized to vertically cyclic ladders with arbitrarily many lanes.
-For the latter, we answer an open question of \cite{ligd} about rotational invariance of stationary measures.
+We prove that generically, the set of extremal invariant measures consists of \textit{(i)} translation-invariant product Bernoulli measures; and, modulo translations along $\Z$: \textit{(ii)} at most two shock measures (i.e. asymptotic to Bernoulli measures at $\pm\infty$) with asymptotic densities $0$ and $2$; \textit{(iii)} at most one (outside degenerate cases) shock measure with a density jump of magnitude $1$.
+We fully determine this set for a range of parameter values.
+Our results can be generalized in several directions using the same approach and answer certain open questions formulated in \cite{ligd} as a step towards the process on $\mathbb{Z}^2$.